As Bollywood Evolves, Women Find Deeper Roles | ExBulletin

 As Bollywood Evolves, Women Find Deeper Roles

-This dialogue comes from the 1995 Bollywood film Dilwale Dulhania The Jayenge, where the main character, Simran, fell in love but her family has already arranged for her to marry someone else.
+This dialogue comes from the 1995 Bollywood movie ??
+Dilwale Dulhania Le Jayenge, ?? where the main character, Simran, fell in love but her family has already arranged for her to marry someone else.
 Her mother asks her to sacrifice this love out of respect for her father’s wishes.

 For Bollywood, the world’s largest film industry, the road to authentic portrayal of women has been bumpy.
-In Indian Hindi filmmaking, on-screen mothers have long been portrayed as passive housewives who submit to patriarchal pressures.
+In India’s Hindi cinema realm, onscreen mothers have long been portrayed as passive housewives who bow to patriarchal pressures.

 But this representation is called into question.
-A number of films in recent years have shown mothers, and women in general, as complete and complex human beings, not melodramatic side characters, but independent, outspoken actors who are in charge of their own destiny.
+A number of films in recent years have shown mothers, and women in general, as complete and complex human beings ?? not melodramatic side characters, but independent and outspoken actors who are in charge of their own destiny.

-Tribhanga, who released on Netflix in January, is one of those movies.
+??
+Tribhanga, ?? which came out on Netflix in January, is one such movie.
 The story follows Anuradha (Kajol), an actress and dancer, who must face demons from her past when her estranged mother, Nayantara (Tanvi Azmi), ends up in the hospital.
 Nayantara, who is a very accomplished writer, can tell her side of the story in flashbacks, through conversations with a disciple who is recording material for a biography.

-Written and directed by actress Renuka Shahane, Tribhanga covers topics that are not typical of Bollywood films, such as single motherhood, sexual abuse and open relationships.
+Written and directed by actress Renuka Shahane, ??
+Tribhanga ?? covers topics that are not typical of Bollywood movies, such as single motherhood, sexual abuse and open relationships.
 Nayantara herself is shown leaving her husband so that she can pursue a career, dating a single mom, and casually drink when she feels like it.
-What she doesn’t realize is that one of her boyfriends sexually abused Anu and the cycle of trauma repeats itself when Anus’ daughter is bullied for being born out of wedlock.
+What she doesn’t realize is that one of her boyfriends sexually abused Anu ?? and the cycle of trauma repeats itself when Anu’s daughter is bullied because she was born out of wedlock.

-When it comes to recent female-led films like Tribhanga, Shroff said the challenge of the mother figure role is necessary to make the characters more true to life.
+As for recent female-directed films like ??
+Tribhanga, ??
+Shroff said questioning the role of the mother figure was necessary to make the characters more true to life.
 A mother must be three-dimensional and her sexuality must be valued.
-Especially when she is no longer dependent on the husband’s financial assistance.
+Especially when she is no longer dependent on financial help from her husband. ??

-Motherhood is also a theme of Dolly Kitty, which tells the story of two women who are on parallel paths of self-discovery.
+Motherhood is also a theme in ??
+Dolly Kitty, ?? which tells the story of two women who are on parallel paths of self-discovery.
 One of them, Dolly, is a middle-class mother of two who explores the reasons why she doesn’t feel sexual desire towards her husband.
-At first, she blames herself but on her own path, she ends up questioning her estranged mother, whom she had long blamed for leaving the family to pursue her own dreams.
+At first, she blames herself ?? but on her own way, she ends up questioning her ex-mother, whom she had long blamed for leaving the family to pursue her own dreams.
 And in doing so, Dolly realizes that the problem isn’t her, but her unsatisfactory marriage, which stifles her own ambitions and desire.

-The 2020 film Shakuntala Devi (streaming on Amazon prime) presented the life story of the famous mathematician.
-Devi, as shown in Vidya Balan’s film, struggles to cope with her duties as a mother while balancing her career and passion for math.
-Told from the perspective of Devis’ daughter, this film also highlights the toll that intergenerational trauma can take Devi grew up hating her own mother, and in the end her daughter expresses a similar inability to understand Devi.
+The 2020 movie ??
+Shakuntala Devi ?? (streaming on Amazon Prime) featured the life story of the famous mathematician.
+Devi, as shown in Vidya Balan’s film, struggles to cope with her duties as a mother while balancing her career with her passion for mathematics.
+Told from the perspective of Devi’s daughter, this film also highlights the toll intergenerational trauma can bring.
+Devi grew up hating her own mother, and in the end her daughter expresses a similar inability to understand Devi.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online